RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Results

 \subsection{Ablation Studies}

-\textbf{Reconstruction and Localization Accuracy} As shown in Fig.~\ref{fig:recons}, we compare the latest 3D reconstruction methods—VGGT, VGGT-SLAM, and MASt3R-SLAM—with the Ground Truth (GT).
+\textbf{Reconstruction and Localization Accuracy} As shown in Fig.~\ref{fig:recons}, we compare the latest 3D reconstruction methods (e.g., VGGT, VGGT-SLAM, and MASt3R-SLAM) with the ground truth.
 The video trajectories are collected by a manually teleoperated agent navigating within the environment.
 The results demonstrate that VGGT suffers from insufficient detail modeling and, due to its requirement to process the entire video sequence at once, fails to meet the real-time demands of navigation tasks.
 In contrast, VGGT-SLAM constructs dense 3D maps and performs localization by incrementally aligning submaps generated by VGGT.
 However, in long-sequence scenarios, the submap merging process often introduces significant alignment errors, limiting its effectiveness.
 MASt3R-SLAM exhibits stronger robustness under the same conditions.
 It consistently achieves higher reconstruction quality and global consistency across trajectories of varying lengths, effectively mitigating drift and distortion issues commonly observed in long-sequence stitching.
 Moreover, it supports real-time operation, making it suitable for navigation applications.

 \textbf{Component Analysis.} Table~\ref{tab:component_analysis} summarizes the ablation results for two key components: the high-level planner and the object detector.
-When the high-level planner is removed, performance drops considerably (SR = 34.7\%, SPL = 15.3\%), and the average steps increase from 172.80 to 202.83.
+When the high-level planner is removed, the SR decreases from 42.7\% to 39.8\%, and the average number of steps increases from 172.80 to 184.43.
 This confirms the critical role of the planner in efficiently guiding the agent toward the target.
-For the detector comparison, YOLO-World~\cite{cheng2024yolo} and DINO yield relatively close results, with DINO showing a slight advantage (SR = 42.7\%, SPL = 17.8\% vs. 41.7\%, 16.7\%).
+For the detector comparison, YOLO-World~\cite{cheng2024yolo} and DINO yield relatively close results, with DINO showing a slight advantage (SR = 42.7\%, SPL = 17.8\% vs. 42.3\%, 17.1\%).
 This suggests that while replacing the detector has only a modest impact on overall accuracy, stronger visual grounding from DINO provides more consistent navigation performance.

 \textbf{Effect of Step Limits.} As the step limit increases, the memory bank must maintain a growing number of keyframe point clouds, poses, semantic segmentation, and their associated values, potentially leading to substantial storage and computation overhead.
 Based on this consideration, we evaluate \projname\ under different maximum step limits.
 As shown in Table~\ref{tab:step_limits}, the success rate (SR) improves steadily with larger step budgets, rising from 6.1\% at 50 steps to 42.7\% at 300 steps.
 This indicates that a longer execution horizon provides the agent with more opportunities for exploration.
 However, the improvement becomes marginal beyond 250 steps; therefore, we set the maximum step limit to 300 in our experiments.